-Mr Siggs is a director of the Vendor, and ultimately controls 60% of the Vendor's holding in the Company.
+Mr Siggs is a director of Goldphyre WA Pty Ltd ("Vendor"), and ultimately controls 60% of the Vendor's holding in the Company.

 Mr Siggs holds a Bachelor of Applied Science (Applied Geology) degree from the University of South Australia and is a Member of the Australian Institute of Geoscientists (AIG) and the Society of Economic Geologists (SEG).